Rhinoplasty Aftercare

 You will undergo your surgery at Adnova, in one of two specialist day surgery operating theatres.
 You will be asleep, under general anaesthetic.
 The surgery itself will take between 2 to 4 hours, depending upon the complexity.
-Following the surgery you will need to be observed, normally for a few hours, but only being discharged when you are fully ready.
+Following the surgery, you will need to be observed for a few hours, only being discharged when you are fully ready.

 Post-operative Treatments